 So here are some tips on how you can Save more and Give more:

 - Be consistent.
 If you save money every other week for a year it adds up quickly, same goes for giving.
-If you give consistently every week and not just when your in church you end up being more generous.
+If you give consistently every week and not just when you’re in church you end up being more generous.

 - You might even set up a saving account at a different bank to make it harder to get to and more out of mind.
 When you don’t see the money in your checking account or in your wallet you won’t spend it.